Living in the Past (album): CD releases

 Differences in the song selections between the US and the UK editions of the album resulted in different track listings for the various CD releases.
 Most CDs had to further alter the track listings, due to time constraints as CDs at the time could only hold up to 74 minutes of music.
 Since the original American CD edition of Benefit was released with the alternative track list omitting "Alive and Well and Living In", many of the US CD editions of Living in the Past add that track.
 All of the single CD reissues omit two songs ("Bourée" and "Teacher") in order to reduce the running time to fit the album on one disc, but both countries' versions include "Inside", which originally was only on the UK vinyl.
 A 1997 two-disc Mobile Fidelity Sound Lab reissue contains every song selected for the UK and US vinyl editions.

+On the 11th July 2025 came the Expanded Edition Still Living in the Past - a 5CD/1BD Set which features Stereo and Surround mixes of the compilation plus Live at Carnegie Hall 1970 in its entirety, also remixed by Steven Wilson.
+Many previous Wilson remixes were presented in past Anniversary Edition sets (many of listed under Associated Recordings) hence the year of the remixes listed below.